ibm-cloud-architecture/ibm-cloud-stencils/README.md

 <details><summary>draw.io</summary>
 <p>

-**NOTE: For IBM internal designs/diagrams, you must use the desktop application (2.) to create or edit a diagram.
-The draw.io/diagrams.net web application (1.) is only approved for public designs that contain no forward-looking material**

-1. To use the IBM Stencils on draw.io in your browser: https://draw.io/?libs=ibm

-2. To use the IBM Stencils on the [draw.io desktop application](https://github.com/jgraph/drawio-desktop/releases) do the following:

-   1. Open application and click on "+ More Shapes" in the bottom left panel.
-   2. Scroll down to the "Networking" section and check "IBM".
-   3. Click "Apply" to finish.

-   IBM Stencils should now be available in the embedded categories in the left panel.

-3. Boxes are implemented as draw.io containers.
+1. Boxes are implemented as draw.io containers.

-4. Folders for draw.io on this github are used for changes not on draw.io and are subject to change.
+2. Folders for draw.io on this github are used for changes not on draw.io and are subject to change.

 Fixed Issues: